lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * 1. Compression Rule selection: The goal is to identify which Rule(s) to use to compress the packet's headers.
 When doing compression in the NGW side the SCHC C/D needs to find the correct Rule to be used by identifying its Dev-ID and the Rule-ID.
-In the Dev, only the Rule-ID may be used.
+In the Dev, only the Rule ID is needed.
 The detailed steps
   for Compression Rule selection are the following:
     1.a.
 The first step is to choose the Field Descriptions by their direction, using the direction indicator (DI), so the Field Descriptions that do not correspond to the appropriate DI will be excluded.